Costinteo/osds-lab/lab6/README.md

 Coding challenge for this one:

 1. **Contribute to Open-Source Software!** -- Do you like contributing?
 Did you see how `gef` has nice heap chunk visualization and `pwndbg` does not also print the content?
-How about porting that functionality over? `pwndbg` is very friendly to new contributors!
+How about porting that functionality over? `pwndbg` is very friendly to new contributors and this feature should be quite straight-forward and easy to do.
+Give me a message if you are unsure how to start!